DiederikBlanson/realtime-chat/README.md

 1. **Determining Offline Status**: When should a user be considered offline?
 2. **Audience for Updates**: Who should receive these status updates?

-For the first question, we've implemented a heartbeat mechanism to address cases where users may briefly disconnect due to network issues.
+For the first question, I have implemented a heartbeat mechanism to address cases where users may briefly disconnect due to network issues.
 In this mechanism, each client sends a heartbeat to the **Presence Service** every 5 seconds.
 This action updates the "last_seen_at" value in the Cassandra key-value store.
 If the Presence Service has not received a heartbeat within the last 25 seconds, the user is considered offline.
 This approach is effective even when multiple clients are associated with the same user, as we this activity is updated based on the user's partition key.

 For the second question, we want to avoid sending status updates to all users, as it would be inefficient and a waste of resources.
 Similar to WhatsApp, where you only need to see one user's status at a time, I have designed our architecture so that every user has a **{user}-activity** queue.
 For example:

 Clients **rafa** with *uuid=564hd* and **novak** with *uuid=857dh* both select a chat with user **roger**.
+Now, they both want to see that status of **roger**.
 In this scenario, the following happens:

 - Users **rafa** and ************novak************ make a request to the Presence Service.
 It is important to note that we also identify the UUID, as clients representing the same user can be engaged in different chats.
 - Consequently, all the status updates sent to **roger-activity** by the user ************roger************ will be fanout to the queues **rafa-56hd-messages** and **novak-0857dh-messages**.